 The University of Illinois graduate transcript lists degrees, majors, and minors at the graduate level, and all have defined requirements and approval routes.
 This document defines the requirements for formal graduate concentrations, and the approval route in order for it to be noted on a student's official transcript.
 A formal concentration may be defined as an elaboration or an extension of a graduate major: either content specialization within a particular discipline (for example, a taxation concentration in accountancy, or an interdisciplinary program (for example, an interdisciplinary concentration in cultural studies and interpretive research).
-A concentration is a coherent set of courses some or all of which count toward the major.
+A concentration is a coherent set of courses, some or all of which may count toward the major.
 In order to be approved and noted on the student's transcript, a graduate concentration requires approval by the disciplinary college, the Graduate College, the Senate and the Board of Trustees.

-This proposal seeks to define only those concentrations at the graduate level that would be listed in the Programs of Study and recorded on the student's official transcript.
+This proposal seeks to define only those concentrations at the graduate level that would be listed in the Academic Catalog and recorded on the student's official transcript.
 Although most graduate programs require students to specialize in one form or another, not all of these specializations need to be formal concentrations (i.e., represented on the student's transcript).
 Graduate education nearly always involves some form of specialization or interdisciplinary work, yet the need for transcript recognition varies in importance across the disciplines.
 Indeed, transcript recognition should be sought only when there is a clear benefit to the student and/or to the department—for example, when transcript notation is required by specialized accrediting bodies, or in response to job market demands.

 A graduate concentration must consist of a minimum of 12 graduate hours of coursework at the 400- and 500-level, which gives a student more breadth or depth in their major area of study.
 Because a concentration is intended to be within the major area of study, the hours required to fulfill the concentration should likewise apply toward completion of the degree.
 However that is not to say that completion of a concentration within a degree couldn’t require more hours than the degree itself, in that the student is earning an additional credential.